erhauser/bioschemas-ghpages-markup-tutorial/README.md

 <img src="./icons/question.svg" width="16" height="16"/> __Questions__
 * How can I add Bioschemas markup to GitHub pages?
 * Can I also use schema.org types not included in Bioschemas?
 * How can I use Bioschemas profiles?
-In particular [ComputationalTool](https://bioschemas.org/profiles/ComputationalTool/1.0-RELEASE) and [Dataset](https://bioschemas.org/profiles/Dataset/1.1-DRAFT) (bonus, we also use [TrainingMaterial](https://bioschemas.org/profiles/TrainingMaterial/1.0-RELEASE) to describe the tutorial itself)
+In particular [Dataset](https://bioschemas.org/profiles/Dataset/1.1-DRAFT) (bonus, we also use [TrainingMaterial](https://bioschemas.org/profiles/TrainingMaterial/1.0-RELEASE) to describe the tutorial itself).
+  * Advanced learners may also use the [ComputationalTool](https://bioschemas.org/profiles/ComputationalTool/1.0-RELEASE) profile; see the [original lesson](https://github.com/zbmed-semtec/bioschemas-ghpages-markup-tutorial).

 <img src="./icons/bullseye.svg" width="16" height="16"/> __Learning outcomes__
 * Describe how schema.org and Bioschemas markup can be embedded to GitHub pages